darcien/gkms/INBOX.md

   - use game or mashiro color scheme?
 - need to figure out what font to use
 - what about guest icon?
+- for report card, text size in small display is too big

 ## website - content